RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 Final Words

 The blog gives you a depth idea of stored procedures and functions in SQL Server.
-You now know how they are different, and which can be used as per your programming needs.
-I would suggest using stored procedures over functions as a good programming practice.
+You now know how they are different and which can be used per your programming needs.
+We suggest using stored procedures over functions as a good programming practice.
 Now you have understood the difference between stored procedure and function in SQL Server.
-Whereas, difference between stored procedure and function in oracle will allow you to properly write and test the SQL Server queries.
-The advance difference between stored procedure and function in sql server 2008 allows SELECT as well as DML statement in it.
+In contrast, the difference between stored procedure and function in Oracle will allow you to properly write and test the SQL Server queries.
+The advanced difference between stored procedure and function in sql server 2008 allows SELECT and DML statements.

-You can see yourself they are more secure with enhanced database features when compared to Function.
-If you are still not sure, then join the SQL Server Certification Course at JanBask Training and analyze the difference yourself.
+As you can see, stored procedures are more secure with enhanced database features than Functions.
+If you are still unsure, join the online SQL server training course and analyze the difference yourself.

-Also, master the necessary SQL Server concepts from basic to advanced levels that can help you in acquiring the best job at a huge salary package.
-All the best for a successful career in SQL Server space with JanBask Training.
+Also, master the necessary SQL Server concepts from basic to advanced levels to help you acquire the best job at a huge salary package.
+Best wishes for a successful career in the SQL Server space with JanBask Training.
 We help you grow in the IT domain like never before and showcase your skills to the employer in the best way by getting certified with us.

 Logo